ebu/benchmarkstt/docs/INSTALL.rst

 Installation
 ============

-Conferatur requires Python_ version 3.5 or above.
+BenchmarkSTT requires Python_ version 3.5 or above.

 From PyPI (preferred)
 ---------------------

-This is the easiest and preferred way of installing conferatur.
+This is the easiest and preferred way of installing benchmarkstt.

 TODO